smonette/everything-is-okay/README.md

 > Looking to make a Slackbot integration from this repo?
 Check out `app/CONTRIBUTING.md` for instructions and a some starter code!
 Thanks [bundan](https://github.com/bundan)!
+Thank you to [cglopez](https://github.com/cglopez) for app fixes, and clarifying the documentation! <3 <3 <3